torkashvand/laravel-minidevicedetector/README.md

 This project was forked from [django-minidetector](https://github.com/remohammadi/django-minidetector), and modified for PHP.

-The following is currently added to the request:
+The following is added to the request:

 Simple Device
 -------------